ephimoff/install_dotfiles/README.md

 ## Installation

 1. Make sure you have GIT installed.
-Hint: it comes with the xcode command line tools.
+Hint: it comes with the xcode command line tools `xcode-select --install`.
 1. Clone this repository by echo the following commands:

     ```